rchouinard/newrelic-nginx-plugin/README.md

 This project provides an NPI-compatible plugin for New Relic capable of reporting Nginx statistics to the New Relic platform.

-**PRE-RELEASE WARNING:** This plugin is currently in a workable state, however I have not yet published the plugin on New Relic's Plugin Central.
-Everything is working great on my servers under my New Relic account, but I can't promise it will work for you!

 ### Motivation